Fuljar Soda

-Fuljar Soda is a popular and visually distinctive non-alcoholic beverage originating from Kerala, India.
-It gained significant popularity across the state and beyond, particularly through social media, due to its unique preparation and "volcanic" fizzing effect.
+Fuljar Soda is a non-alcoholic beverage originating from Kerala, India.
+It gained popularity due to its preparation and "volcanic" fizzing effect.

 History and origin

-Fuljar Soda emerged in Kerala, particularly in the Malabar region, and became a widespread trend around 2019.
-While its exact inventor remains unknown, it gained significant traction as a special drink during the month of Ramadan.
-Its rapid spread was largely fueled by viral videos on platforms like TikTok and YouTube, showcasing its dramatic preparation and the challenge of drinking it quickly.
-It quickly surpassed other popular local drinks like "Kulukki Sarbath" in popularity for a period.
+Fuljar Soda emerged in Kerala, particularly in the Malabar region, and became a trend around 2019.
+While its inventor remains unknown, it gained traction as a drink during the month of Ramadan.
+Its spread was largely fuelled by videos on TikTok and YouTube, showcasing its preparation and the challenge of drinking it quickly.

-The name "Fuljar" (sometimes spelled "Fulljar") is believed to be derived from "full jar," referring to how the drink overflows the glass when prepared.
+The drink first became popular in Kerala around 2019, especially during the Holy month of Ramadan and spread quickly through social media videos for its dramatic fizzing preparation.